 Taxi ranks are located outside of the Arrivals area of Terminals 1 and 3.
 Passengers needing a taxi to Sweden must take a taxi from the dedicated Sweden taxis rank outside of Terminal 3.
 Taxi fares include tip and can be paid for with cash or credit card.

 There is a railway station in Terminal 3 at Copenhagen Airport.
 Trains travel between the airport and central Copenhagen in 10 minute intervals.
 The railway station is also served by trains from Elsinore, Bornholm and other Danish cities, as well as trains from Swedish cities such as Malmö, Ystad and Göteborg/Kalmar.
-For more information on trains in Denmark, go to the DSB website.
-Information on Swedish SJ trains can be found at the SJ website.
-Information on trains to the transnational region of Øresundståg is available on the Øresundståg website.
+For more information on trains serving the airport, visit the Copenhagen Airport website.

 Last updated: 2018-10-29